9 Reasons Why you should implement Inquiry-Based learning in your classroom

 1. Inquiry increases rigor and cognitive load

-Inquiry-based learning pushes students beyond simply learning to memorize or remember, and toward applying knowledge in new domains, drawing connections among ideas, evaluating or challenging ideas, and even creating something completely new.
+Inquiry-based learning pushes students beyond simply learning to memorize or remember, and toward applying knowledge in new domains, drawing connections among ideas, evaluating or challenging ideas, and additionally creating something completely new.

 2. Inquiry increases engagement and interest

 Inquiry-based learning connects a new concept or area of study with students own interests and lived experience.
-In this way this methodology awakens their natural curiosity, increasing engagement in learning experiences that are more relevant to students’ lives.
+Therefore, this methodology awakens their natural curiosity.
+This Increasing engagement in learning experiences, hence are more relevant to students’ lives .